juffrou/juffrou/juffrou-assemble/src/resources/README.txt

-What's new in Juffrou 2.0.8
+What's new in Juffrou 2.0.10

-juffrou-reflect now supports "is" getters and setters for primitive boolean properties acording to the oracle specification, like in the following example: private boolean isActive;

-//Getter
-public boolean isActive() {...}

-//Setter
-public void setActive(boolean isActive) {...}

-slight improvements in juffrou-reflect
+juffrou-reflect Module:

-better documentation
+ Nested BeanWrappers now have reference to their parent and nestedBW.getBean() or setBean(...) return or set the value of the parent wrapper property.

+juffrou-xml-spring Module:

+ JuffrouXmlSpring extends JuffrouXml and can now be parameterized as a bean.
+ JuffrouMarshaller may be configured with a juffrouXmlSpring property or mapping location properties.